 - Enjoy free events and activities that your community and/or your place of worship offer

 - Borrow a movie from your library

 - In lieu of gifts, ask for experiences: tickets to games or museums or amusement parks, etc.

 You may have made some money mistakes in the past but that does not make you a bad person.

-I find that many people, consciously or unconsciously, feel they are “bad” and let debt rule their lives as part of their punishment.
+I find that many people, consciously or unconsciously, feel they are “bad people” and let debt rule their lives as part of their punishment.

 Everyone makes money mistakes but not everyone does something about their mistakes.
 You are.
 Take pride in the fact that you are taking the hard steps that protect your family and ultimately will give you a better life.